 But back to this mission.
 After you’ve cleared out the bell stooges, one of the… couches starts bouncing.
 Okay, fine Wonderland, I guess I missed you a little.
 But oddly enough it’s not a Wonderland phenomenon causing the couch to dance but a Lurk Lizard in disguise as an extra couch, a surprise boss on this relatively basic mission.
 Funny thing: despite having played KH1 many times, I don’t think I ever realize there’s an extra couch in this mission until it starts bobbing!
 The Lurk Lizard is no different from the one you fought ages ago while looking for Xion in Twilight Town, though it does have more room to move around in, so use Air Slide to chase it.

 After you’re done with my gushing, you may want to take on the two optional missions.
 Mission 48 sees you and Xaldin back to Agrabah, where holy shit a self-destruction mechanism actually destroyed something!
 I wouldn’t be surprised if you forgot the Cave even self-destructed, since it was all the way back in Mission 24.
 Remember when Pete somehow triggered the collapse of part of the Cave of Wonders?
-It turns out that after collapse sequences in both KH1 and KH2, we have finally, finally actually done damage to a location with a self-destruct.
+After the faulty collapse sequences in both KH1 and KH2, we have finally, finally actually done damage to a location that nominally blew up.

 The Cave of Wonders has been heavily damaged, with even some of the overhanging ledges dropped to the floor.
 Also, the cracked wall you saw in Mission 24 has now collapsed, revealing a chamber beyond, though it’s been X’d off.
-The door on the upper level has also been X’d off, though you won’t be able to see it for yourself until the post-game, because your handy pillar has been destroyed.
-As a result, you can’t get back up there without a fully upgraded High Jump.
-When you do get up there, you’ll find the door shut, and indeed it will never be open again, meaning you never get to see the full extent of the damage to the cave).
+The door on the upper level has also been X’d off, though you won’t be able to see it for yourself until the post-game with new mobility upgrades, because your handy pillar has also been destroyed.
+When you do get up there, you’ll find the door shut, and indeed it will never be open again, meaning you never get to see the full extent of the damage to the cave.

 Your objective here is to defeat a Solid Armour, a Large Armour recolour, which unfortunately is accompanied by a number of its Large Armour cousins just to complicate your day.
 Best you keep the fight in one corner of the Cave to keep from triggering any new Large Armours.
-The Solid Armour is wearing red, identifying it as a Fire-aligned Heartless you can topple with Blizzard.
-I’ll grant that my Blizzara spell is not ideal here, especially since the original Blizzard will bounce around and try to hit the Solid Armour multiple times, but I did suggest you hold off getting Blizzara until the end of the Bonus Gauge, didn’t I?
+The Solid Armour is wearing red, identifying it as a Fire-aligned Heartless that you can topple with Blizzard.
+I’ll grant that my beloved Blizzara spell is not ideal here, especially since the original Blizzard will bounce around and try to hit the Solid Armour multiple times (giving it multiple chances to knock the Armour down!), but I did suggest you hold off getting Blizzara until the end of the Bonus Gauge, didn’t I?
 Watch out though, the Solid Armour’s stomp attack is Moon-aligned, and can Silence you.

 Bonus Mission 49 is a heart hunt at Beast’s Castle with Xigbar.
 There’s nothing remarkable about this mission whatsoever, save that it’s the first time you’ll fight Bully Dogs with your Keyblade instead of a hunk of wood.
 Oh, and you do have a pretty wide range of the castle to explore, but it’s still the most unremarkable mission since the introductory arc.
 What a lovely finale to the mission bracket the game has handed me.